 These details from a 2019 audit of patients at the Sheffield adult clinic provide a picture of the level of complexity of their intake.
 It’s an old problem.
 Here’s Bernadette Wren at a HoC select committee as long ago as 2015:

-And here, a GIDS clinician who felt that the funding mechanism left older teens with a truncated assessment because care beyond their 18th birthday had to take place in the adult service.
+And here in this article, a GIDS Clinician who felt that the funding mechanism left older teens with a truncated assessment because care beyond their 18th birthday had to take place in the adult service

 In May 2018 the ‘Programme Board’ discussed the transfer of young people from GIDS: